HadiMuhammed/PyDung/ReadMe.txt

 custom icon for the app -- TODO
 -----------
-MAKE ANY PYTHON SCRIPT INTO WINDOWS STANDALONE APP WITHOUT ANY DEPENDANCY use can use your own python version by downloading the embedded zip file and place that zip file inside python_archives folder
+MAKE ANY PYTHON SCRIPT INTO WINDOWS STANDALONE APP WITHOUT ANY DEPENDANCY you can use your own python version by downloading the embedded zip file from official python website and place that zip file inside python_archives folder